 - If you are looking for a tamari substitute, oyster sauce is a good option.

-- Oyster sauce is made from oyster extract, so it has a deep, savory flavor.
+- Oyster sauce is made from oyster extract and has a deep, savory flavor.

 - It is also thicker than tamari, so you may need to use it a little less if you are substituting it for Tamari.